Russ Gibb

-Russel James Gibb (June 15, 1931 – April 30, 2019) was an American rock concert promoter, school teacher and disc jockey from Dearborn, Michigan, best known for his role in the "Paul is dead" phenomenon, a story he broke on radio station WKNR-FM in Dearborn, and as the owner of the Grande Ballroom, a major rock music venue in Detroit.
+Russel James Gibb (June 15, 1931 – April 30, 2019) was an American rock concert promoter, school teacher, and disc jockey from Dearborn, Michigan.
+He is best known for his role in the "Paul is dead" urban legend, which he discussed on radio station WKNR-FM in Dearborn, propelling the underground conspiracy into a global phenomenon.
+He is also known as the owner of the Grande Ballroom, a major rock music venue in Detroit.

-Education
+Early life and education

-Gibb graduated from Michigan State University, earning a degree in educational radio and television administration in 1953.
+Gibb was born in Dearborn.
+An alumnus of Fordson High School, he later graduated from Michigan State University, earning a degree in educational radio and television administration in 1953.

 Career

 Teaching

 Gibb began teaching elementary school English in the Dearborn School District in 1961.
 In 1976, he began teaching TV and video production at Dearborn High School.
 He retired in 2004, having spent 42 years teaching in the Dearborn public schools.
 For 16 years, he produced the student run cable video show Back Porch Video.

+In 1969, to facilitate better understanding of students by schools and educators, Gibb went undercover as a transfer student in several Detroit area high schools, including Farmington High School and Cooley High School.
+He concluded that the students "...weren't being treated like people; study hall was like prison."
+He said, "I also saw that there was a lot of intelligence in the students I met.
+This turned me on to try and get closer to them, and music was a good way to do it."

 Disc jockey

 Gibb started his broadcast career as a weekend TV floor manager at WWJ-TV in Detroit.
 He did some weekend disc jockey work for WBRB in Mount Clemens, Michigan.
 Then, he worked at WKMH.

 Gibb worked as a disk jockey at WKNR-FM, when the station was transitioning from a Top 40 format to a hard rock format.
 His on air nickname was "Uncle Russ".
 On October 12, 1969, a caller to his show told Gibb about the "Paul is dead" rumor and its clues.
 The rumor had been circulating sporadically for two years, but had not yet attracted much attention.
 Gibb and other callers discussed the rumor on the air for the next hour.
 Two days after the WKNR broadcast, The Michigan Daily published a satirical review of Abbey Road by University of Michigan student Fred LaBour under the headline "McCartney Dead; New Evidence Brought to Light".
 It identified various clues to McCartney's death on Beatles album covers, including new clues from the just-released Abbey Road LP.
 As LaBour had invented many of the clues, he was astonished when the story was picked up by newspapers across the United States.

 Gibb further fueled the rumor with a special two-hour program on the subject, "The Beatle Plot", which aired on October 19, 1969.
 This show has been called "infamous", a "fraud" and a "mockumentary".
 It brought enormous worldwide publicity to Gibb and WKNR.